Ray Seymour, Head Softball Coach

 The organization currently has 12 teams between the ages of 10 and 18.
 The Tampa Mustangs have won national championships in all age groups for a total of 21 national championships including the first ever International Softball Junior World Cup 16-u Championship defeating China 4-0.
 Over 350 former Mustangs have attended over 60 different colleges on athletic scholarships.

-During that time Coach Almand was introduced to the game of Fastpitch Softball.
-He played competitively for 13 years traveling the Southeast with various local teams.
-Coach Almand is now in his 14th year of coaching fastpitch softball that started with Little League through 16u travel squads.
-These youth teams won numerous tournaments and placed as high as 2nd nationally.
+Coach Almand was introduced to the game of Fastpitch Softball in 1974 and played competitively for 13 years traveling the Southeast with various local teams.
+Coach Almand is now in his 15th year of coaching fastpitch softball that started with Citrus Park Little League.
+From Little League, Coach Almand moved to coaching travel team ball with the Tampa Lookouts, Tampa Wildcats and Tampa Mustangs These youth teams won numerous tournaments and placed as high as 2nd nationally.

 Doug Klipp, Assistant Coach